Magnetic field generation in mergers of massive main-sequence stars: Discussion

-In addition, we ran a simulation without magnetic fields at all to assess their impact on the orbital evolution (model 4).
-The orbital evolution is very similar to model 2 with the same resolution (see Fig.~\ref{fig:distances}), thus the impact of the magnetic fields on the dynamical evolution is small.
+In addition, we ran a simulation without magnetic fields at all to assess their impact on the orbital evolution (Model~4).
+The orbital evolution is very similar to Model~2 with the same resolution (see Fig.~\ref{fig:distances}); thus, the impact of the magnetic fields on the dynamical evolution is small.
 Moreover, the ratio of magnetic pressure to gas pressure is only about 1\% in the phase leading up to the merger.
 This indicates that the magnetic fields do not greatly influence the dynamics of the gas in this phase.

 A typical numerical issue in MHD simulations is fulfilling the divergence constraint $\nabla\cdot\vec{B}=0$.
 In principle, the continuous equations of MHD preserve this constraint for initial conditions fulfilling it.
 However, discretization errors also lead to errors in $\nabla\cdot\vec{B}$.
-As explained in \citet{pakmor2013b}, we use the Powell method \citep{powell1999a} to control the errors in the divergence.
-We have checked that the errors in our simulations behave very similarly as in the tests shown there (see Fig.~\ref{fig:divergence}): averages over larger regions are small and typically adjacent cells show different signs in the error, indicating that the large-scale impact of these local errors is small.
+As explained in \citet{pakmor2013b}, we used the Powell method \citep{powell1999a} to control the errors in the divergence.
+We verified that the errors in our simulations behave very similarly to those in the tests shown there (see Fig.~\ref{fig:divergence}): averages over larger regions are small and typically adjacent cells show different signs in the error, indicating that the large-scale impact of these local errors is small.
 The volume-weighted average of the relative divergence error is $7.0\times10^{-4}$, $-1.6\times10^{-4}$, $8.9\times10^{-3}$, and $6.2\times10^{-2}$ for the times given in Fig.~\ref{fig:divergence}.